Blood Feud (The Simpsons): Reception

 The episode has received positive reviews from television critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "One of those shows that people always talk about when discussing The Simpsons – and rightfully so.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "One of those shows that people always talk about when discussing The Simpsons – and rightfully so.
 Homer's transformation from angry parent to a sensible, calm husband is excellent, as is his reaction to Bart posting his angry letter.
 Their attempts to retrieve the letter and Burns' eventual reaction are fabulous."

 DVD Movie Guide's Colin Jacobson wrote: "In many ways, 'Feud' seemed more derivative than usual.
 Not only did it resemble parts of 'Two Cars in Every Garage and Three Eyes on Every Fish', but Homer's attempts to regain the letter before Burns reads it appears reminiscent of an episode of The Flintstones.
 Despite those similarities, 'Feud' still provided a very entertaining show.
 The program packed in a slew of hilarious moments, from Homer's description of a Bible story to his visit to the post office."
 Ben Rayner of The Toronto Star included "Blood Feud" in his list of the top ten episodes of The Simpsons, noting that "Homer's efforts to thwart the mail service still kill me 15 years later."